Growing Dahlias in Hot Climates

 Start with Heat Tolerant Dahlia Varieties

 The first thing you can do to ensure dahlia success in hot climates is start with heat tolerant dahlia varieties.
 Some varieties of dahlias can simply handle the heat a bit better than others.
-Every dahlia variety is different.
-Thankfully, people have been experimenting with varieties and putting together lists to help future hot-weather dahlia enthusiasts succeed.
+Of course, every dahlia variety is different.
+Thankfully, people are constantly experimenting with varieties, and create lists to help future hot-weather dahlia enthusiasts succeed.

 The best list of heat tolerant dahlia varieties is put together by the Dahlia Society of Georgia.
 They offer two different lists in PDF form: